rsms/node-trollop/README.markdown

 trollopjs
 =========

-[Trollop](http://trollop.rubyforge.org) is a commandline option parser for Ruby.
+[Trollop](http://trollop.rubyforge.org) is a command line option parser for Ruby.

 trollopjs is a port of that to work with the Node library.

 Almost everything is working except for the formatting of the help message.
-View the differences before.
+Read about the differences below.

 DESCRIPTION
 -----------